miklevin/MikeLev.in/_posts/2025-01-02-one-card-flow.md

 - **Keep** LLM commentary optional but available through `pipulate.explain(...)`.
 - Achieve a **clean** “**Pipulate** + small Flow Classes” pattern that future flows can copy with minimal overhead.

+---

+Burned the midnight oil.
+Apropos.
+Happy last night of Hanukkah you know who.